Setting Up the Arduino IDE

 Download and install the Arduino IDE

-Download and install the local Mac, Windows, or Linux version of the Arduino IDE.
-We will not be using the Cloud version (the “Arduino Web Editor”), so please download and install the version that runs locally on your machine.
+Download and install the Arduino IDE 2 for Mac, Windows, or Linux from the Arduino Software page.
+We will not be using the cloud version (the “Arduino Cloud Editor”), so please download and install the version that runs locally on your machine.

 Step 2: Open the IDE

 After installation is complete, open the Arduino IDE.
-Notice that there are two blocks of code (called functions):
+You’ll see a code editor with two blocks of code (called functions):

-2. And the second block is loop(), which is called as soon as setup() completes.
+2. The second block is loop(), which is called as soon as setup() completes.
 When loop() completes, it’s automatically called again and again (until the Arduino is turned off).
-Want to learn more, read Inside Arduino.
+Want to learn more?
+Read Inside Arduino.

-For those who have used Processing—a programming environment for digital artists and creators (and a favorite of mine)—this code structure should seem familiar.
-Indeed, the Arduino IDE is written in Java and derives from Processing (link).
+For those who have used Processing—a programming environment for digital artists and creators (and a favorite of mine)—the setup()/loop() code structure should seem familiar.
+The classic Arduino IDE (1.x) was actually written in Java and derived directly from Processing.
+The current IDE 2.x is a complete rewrite built on Theia and Electron, but it preserves the same setup()/loop() programming model.

 Processing p5js